Before you start

 Who can use this feature

-Users with Edit access to a File can add Auto Layout to Frames.
+Users with can edit access to a file can add Auto layout to frames and objects.

-There are lots of ways you can use Auto Layout:
+There are lots of ways to use auto layout:

 - Frames with existing content

 - Components and Component sets

 - Groups or other selections of layers and/or objects

 Note: Auto layout is only supported on frames.
 If you select objects that are not in a frame, Figma will create an auto layout frame around them.

 You can add auto layout to a selected frame, component, or component set from a few places: